How to Properly Clean an Apartment Before the Big Move

 a cleaning lady wearing gloves, holding a mop and a feather duster, with a bucket and disinfectant liquid next to her

-Protective gear safeguards against harmful substances, while supplies tackle specific mold, stains, and surfaces.
+Protective gear safeguards against harmful substances, while the right supplies help you tackle specific issues like mold, stains, and different surfaces.

 Cleaning Supplies

-We recommend stocking up on supplies like the ones below.
+We recommend stocking up on supplies like the ones listed below.

-Depending on your apartment’s surfaces, you may need specialty products for your surfaces like wood polish or stainless steel cleaner.
+Depending on your apartment’s surfaces, you might need specialty products like wood polish or stainless steel cleaner to properly clean an apartment.

 1. All-purpose cleaner: Versatile, and can be used on various surfaces.